 The first town along the spectacular Garden Route is Mossel Bay.
-It’s year round mild climate is only one reason why it’s such a popular holiday town.
-The pastel coloured buildings, surfer dudes hanging out and old school ice-cream vans gave it an aura of the Cornish town Newquay.
+Its year round mild climate is only one reason why it’s popularity as a holiday town.
+The pastel coloured buildings, surfer dudes hanging out and old school ice-cream vans gives it an aura of the Cornish town Newquay.

-Although with a golf course perched atop a cliff with dramatic views of the Indian Ocean, it’s now become a big hit with the golfing enthusiasts too.
+Although with a golf course perched atop a cliff with dramatic views of the Indian Ocean, golfing enthusiasts are big fans of the area too.

 For the daredevils among you, Mossel Bay is also one of the only two places in South Africa from which visitors can go cage diving with great white sharks.
 If you dare?!

-When you drive alongside the impressive lagoon on your approach to Knysna, it’s easy to see why many call it the unofficial capital of the Garden Route.
+When you drive alongside the impressive lagoon on your approach to Knysna town, it’s easy to see why many call it the unofficial capital of the Garden Route.

-Sandwiched by the Knysna lagoon and the lush Knsyna forest you’re spoilt for choice when it comes to outdoor activities.
+Sandwiched by the lagoon and the lush forest you’re spoilt for choice when it comes to things to do in Knysna specifically outdoor activities.
 Whether it’s hikes and short strolls in the forests or canoeing, fishing and sailing on the waters.

-We were only there for a day trip so headed straight for the famous landmark The Heads, a pair of sandstone cliffs which separate the Knysna lagoon from the surging ocean.
+We were only there for a day trip so headed straight for the famous landmark the Knysna Heads, a pair of sandstone cliffs which separate the Knysna lagoon from the surging ocean.
 There’s also the gorgeous East Head Cafe overlooking these fantastic views.
 We enjoyed a lovely lunch and the girls were happy with the small outside play area.
-Obviously it’s incredibly popular, so make sure you book a table.
+Obviously it’s incredibly popular, so book in advance.

-The seaside town of Plettenberg Bay or Plett as it’s commonly known will treat your eyes to mountains, pristine beaches and the deep blue Indian Ocean.
-We spent two nights in Plettenberg Bay at Hog Hollow Country Lodge located in a private nature reserve.
-It provides a great base to explore the area, and a review will be up soon.
+The seaside town of Plettenberg Bay, or Plett as it’s commonly known, will treat your eyes to mountains, pristine beaches and the deep blue Indian Ocean.
+We spent two nights in a Plettenberg Bay hotel called Hog Hollow Country Lodge.
+Located in a private nature reserve, it provided a great base to explore the area.

-One of the main attractions for visiting Plett are its incredible beaches.
+Plett is known for its incredible beaches.
 Our sand and bucket day turned out a bit grey, but it didn’t deter us.

-With our lodge set on the edge of an indigenous forest near an area known as The Crags, we took the opportunity to explore the unique activities on offer.
-Animal lovers can get up close and personal with a number of sanctuary in the area.
+With our Plett accomodation set on the edge of an indigenous forest near an area known as The Crags, we took the opportunity to explore the unique activities on offer.
+Animal lovers can get up close and personal with a number of sanctuaries in the area.
 You have Monkeyland, home to 11 different species and Birds of Eden the largest free flight aviary in the world.
 It’s a great treat for the kids and adults alike.

-I couldn’t resist booking a slot at The Elephant Sanctuary, where we had the opportunity to feed, massage with a brush down and walk hand in truck with the gentle giants.
+I couldn’t resist booking a visit to The Elephant Sanctuary, where we had the opportunity to feed, massage with a brush down and walk hand in truck with the gentle giants.

 Tsitsikamma National Park

 The Tsitsikamma forest stretches east along the coast from Plettenberg Bay.
-It’s an enchanting vision of giant trees, dramatic mountains, deep river gorges and picturesque valleys.
+The most enchanting vision of giant trees, dramatic mountains, deep river gorges and picturesque valleys.